KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\models.py:57`

 **Description**:
-The `Contact.__repr__` method in the `Contact` class is likely designed to provide a developer-friendly string representation of a `Contact` object, which can be useful for debugging and logging purposes within the EeazyCRM application.
+The `Contact.__repr__` method in the `Contact` class is used to provide a string representation of the Contact object.
+This method is called internally by Python when it needs to represent the object in a string format, such as when printing.

 ---